 Our faith today is sterile, sanitized and bleached out.
 It’s too formal, to routine, to bland in fact it is down right too establishment-like.
 But that is a subject for another post.

-The Apostle Paul talks about submission to those in authority in Romans 13 as God put them there.
-It is generally interpreted as blind obedience to whoever is in authority.
+In Romans 13 the Apostle Paul talks about submission to those in authority.
+It is generally interpreted as blind obedience to government.

 However, Puritan minister Johnathan Mayhew (1720-1766) of the West Church in Boston gave a sermon on Romans 13 where he stated obedience to whoever is the ruler applies ONLY when the leader is being kind to his people.
 If he is imposing things, like taxes on tea, he is not being kind.
 Since he is not doing God’s will, we have a duty to rebel against the tyrant.